UCLCS0061/Lab02-template/README.md

 ## TASK 1 -- Check installation

-> Ensures that the key libraries may be loaded, and the code files are present.
+> Ensures that the key libraries have been loaded, and the code files are present.
 Nothing to do beyond ensuring this is the case.

 ## TASK 2 -- Build a simple 1-hop mix client